mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 * With the initial IP warmup plan, Phase 2 had 9 runs.

-* 4 runs were executed (not matter if failed, completed or cancelled - as long as a run has been attempted, it is an executed run).
+* 4 runs were executed (not matter if failed, completed or cancelled<!--as long as a run has been attempted, it is an executed run-->).

 * If you re-upload a new plan, Phase 2 with the first 4 executed runs will go into read-only mode.